 Reluctantly, I went to Singapore General Hospital to get the medicine from the pharmacy.
 The registration counter staff told me the same thing – it was not a prescription!
 I explained to her my mum was still in pain and the orthopaedic appointment was 5 months away.
 She couldn’t possibly endure the pain for so long.
 Moreover, we were told we were able to get the prescribed medicine and hence, we did not question the doctor why my mum was only given a week’s dose.
 She clarified that A&E doctors could only issue up to two weeks dosage.
 She said she could not help and suggest my mum to visit a doctor elsewhere or visit the A&E again.

 I find it ridiculous that A&E doctors are not given the power to prescribe a dose that would cover the waiting period preceding the specialist appointment.
 Well, the hospital may have good reasons for that but I do not think it is helping the patients at all.
 It definitely doesn’t make sense to visit A&E and put more load on the staff to get another week of medicine.

 Anyway, this case was a small issue and hence not claimable under Medishield or any private shield plans.
 What I wanted to highlight is that I was disappointed with our public healthcare system.
 I know they worked very hard.
 I pity the volume of patients they have to handle.
 It wasn’t the staff’s fault and the processes needed review.
 Nonetheless, we cannot afford to wait for them to get their act together.
 This incident reminded me that we should pay for the best integrated plans that cover private hospital expenses, as long as we can afford the premiums.
 In a life threatening situation, we would not want anything to screw up and it is always better to have the option to go public or private hospital without the need to worry about costs.

-You can compare the types of hospitalisation plans here.
+You can compare the types of hospitalisation plans at MOH’s website.